amrHassanAbdallah/notificationaway/README.md

 Use this [file](https://github.com/amrHassanAbdallah/notificationaway/blob/master/api/api.yml) content and paste it inside this [viewer](https://editor.swagger.io/)

+### How to use
+1. Create a message through the API
+2. Publish a message into the `notifications` topic with the expected payload (type, to, language), make sure that the type and language match a message you already created in order to complete the whole cycle
+3. if the type is webhook, you will get a message over that webhook, otherwise are dummy adapter the consumer will consume the message and ignore it.
+**Or**
+You can run the test/test.go that would do all of that to you.

 ## Features
 * [x] Add a message
 * [x] Consume notification